DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 Each row represents one tagger (`user_id`).
 Columns are added only when the corresponding metric exists in the summary payload, so the CSV remains compact for partial reports.

+## Assignment pattern detection report

+`PatternDetectionReport` produces assignment-level outputs for pattern detection so you can trace the signals back to individual tags.
+It reuses the horizontal and vertical perspectives:

+* **horizontal** – Chronological across all assignments for a tagger.
+* **vertical** – Per characteristic, then merged per tagger.

+The report returns every timestamped YES/NO assignment with metadata (`assignment_id`, `comment_id`, `characteristic_id`, `prompt_id`, `team_id`,
+`timestamp`).
+Each assignment lists the pattern(s) that include it.
+Patterns are detected in 12-assignment windows using the same 3- and 4-token repeat logic as `TaggerPerformanceReport`.

+CSV exports include one row per assignment per perspective with a semicolon- delimited `patterns` column (empty when no patterns were detected).

+### How patterns are detected and attached

+- **Input preparation:** Each tagger contributes only timestamped YES/NO assignments.
+They are sorted chronologically and converted into token strings for scanning.
+- **Window scan:** Non-overlapping 12-assignment windows are inspected.
+A window is a hit only when its tokens are a perfect repetition of the first four tokens (`abcdabcdabcd`) or first three tokens (`abcabcabcabc`).
+Windows matching four-token repeats are masked before three-token matching to avoid double-counting.
+- **Annotation:** When a window hits, every assignment in that window is annotated with the literal repeated pattern (for example, `YYYY`, `NNNN`, or `YYNN`).
+Assignments can accrue multiple pattern labels if they appear in more than one matching window across perspectives.

+### CSV column reference

+- `user_id`, `assignment_id`, `comment_id`, `characteristic_id`, `prompt_id`,
+  `team_id` – identifiers copied directly from the enriched `TagAssignment`.
+- `timestamp` – the assignment's timestamp as ingested.
+- `perspective` – either `horizontal` (full tagger sequence) or `vertical` (per characteristic, then merged per tagger).
+- `patterns` – semicolon-delimited list of patterns that include the assignment for that perspective; empty when no pattern was detected for that row.

+Use the CSV export to trace any flagged pattern back to the exact assignment and context that produced it.

 ## Characteristic reliability report